The Ultimate Guide to Pad Printing

 In pad printing, a silicone pad transfers an engraved image from a 2D printing plate (or cliché) to a 3D object.
 Also called indirect offset or gravure printing, this process involves the pad picking up ink from the etching and pressing it into the object.
 The pads are typically round or rectangular, though the shape and size depend upon the project.

-Pad printing is an efficient method for achieving high-quality images on unusually shaped substrates, such as curved, hollow, spherical, cylindrical, angled, and textured items.
+Pad printing services offer an efficient method for achieving high-quality images on unusually shaped substrates, such as curved, hollow, spherical, cylindrical, angled, and textured items on a wide variety of substates.

 Pad Printing Components